obithelight/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - What does a function that does not use any return statement return
 - Scope of variables
 - What are the arithmetic operators and how to use them
-- How to manipulate dictionary
+- How to manipulate a dictionary
 - How to import a file